michaelgov-ctrl/bad-chess/readme.md

 Why?

-I wanted a learning project with JS & Websockets that could be extensible as other learning opportunities arise.
+I wanted a learning project with JS, Websockets, and hosting a server that could be extensible as other learning opportunities arise.
-I already have some ideas for kernel projects for the server. and, most importantly, resume fodder.
+I already have some ideas for kernel projects & firewalls for the server. and, most importantly, resume fodder.

 deployment from scratch: